top of page

 FAMILY LYCAENIDAE

 A global family that in the Afrotropical region comprises 123 genera and includes 1814 species.
 The family is divided into seven subfamilies, six of which have species located within the Afrotropical region.
 Each of these subfamilies is divided into a number of tribes.
 Only five subfamilies are represented at Semuliki, however Ducarme (2018) has recorded species representatives in all six subfamilies within the Ituri Forest and the DRC Semliki Valley.
-The lack of records for this group in the park is predominantly due to the lack of focused sampling for this group.
+The lack of records for this group in the park is predominantly due to the lack of focused and extended location sampling for this group.

-Entomophagy occurs in both the Families Riodidinae, but most prominently in Lycaenidae where it has evolved independently on many occasions in the course of this groups evolution, occurring in at least 31 genera from four subfamilies (Espeland et al., 2023).
+Entomophagy occurs in both Family Riodidinae, but most prominently in Lycaenidae where it has evolved independently on many occasions in the course of this groups evolution, occurring in at least 31 genera from four subfamilies (Espeland et al., 2023).
 Increasingly extreme historical environmental conditions with fire or aridification may have created the necessary triggers in the transfer into ant nests (Fiedler, 1998).

-Genera information for the Family Lycaenidae has been taken from the Metamorphosis single genus documents published in pdf format by Mark Williams of the African Lepidopterists' Society.
+Further genera information for the Family Lycaenidae has been taken from the Metamorphosis single genus documents published in pdf format by Mark Williams of the African Lepidopterists' Society.

 Subfamily Poritiinae

-An Afrotropical genus containing 28 species, 10 being recorded in Uganda.
+Genus TelipnaA genus containing 28 species, 10 being recorded in Uganda.
 The genus has been divided into groups and subgroups (Libert, 2005).
-Seven species have so far been recorded at Semuliki (Libert, 2005), three more than documented in the checklist by Forbes (2018).
-The three species missing from the checklist are: T. acraea, T. citrimaculata and T. erica.
-This genus has an association with ant species (genera Crematogasta - 24 Ugandan species and Camponotus - 23 Ugandan species), the caterpillars producing secretions that the ants feed on while providing protection for the caterpillar.
+Seven species have so far been recorded at Semuliki (Libert, 2005), three more than documented than in the species list by Forbes (2018).
+The three species missing are: Telipna acraea, T. citrimaculata and T. erica.
+This genus has an association with ant species (genus Crematogasta - 24 Ugandan species and genus Camponotus - 23 Ugandan species), the caterpillars producing secretions that the ants feed on while providing protection for the caterpillar.
 Telipna species geographical distribution is therefore dependent on the presence of ant colonies, although taxonomic diversity of lycaenid-ant associations in the Afrotropical region is low (Fielder, 2021).

 Telipna aurivilli.jpeg